|

 loops inside each of these cells.

-Scientists reached this conclusion after removing neurons from
+Scientists reached this conclusion after

-24 hours (see sidebar to the left).
+lasting about 24 hours (see sidebar to the left).

-But unlike suprachiasmatic nucleus cells in the brain, which synchronize
+But unlike suprachiasmatic nucleus cells

-their activity with the day/night cycle, suprachiasmatic nucleus
+in the brain, which synchronize their activity with the day/night

-cells in vitro do not.
-Like any other clock, the human
+Like any other clock, the human body’s biological clock needs

-that to happen, every cell in this clock must resynchronize itself
+to be reset periodically.
+For that to happen, every cell in this

-daily with external cues that tell it when the day begins and ends.
+clock must resynchronize itself daily with external cues that tell

-These external cues, also known as Zeitgebers (German
+it when the day begins and ends.
+These external cues, also known

-for “time givers”), include the ambient temperature,
+include the ambient temperature, the consumption of meals, ambient

-the consumption of meals, ambient noise, and the body’s activity
+noise, and the body’s activity level.
+But the strongest of

-level.
-But the strongest of these cues is undoubtedly the overall
+these cues is undoubtedly the overall intensity of the ambient

-There must therefore be a neural pathway that leaves the eye from
+There must therefore be a neural pathway

-the retina and
+that leaves the eye from the retina and

 transmits the variations in light intensity to the cells of the